Partnerships Focused on Equity and Diversity

 Look at the collaborative projects that impact organizational quality, performance issues, and local workforce needs.

 Achieving the Dream

 Achieving the Dream believes its mission is urgent, and the stakes for success have never been higher.
 Our country’s future requires strengthening our communities by relentlessly addressing systemic inequities within higher education to increase social and economic mobility for all students and families.
-We’re leading America’s largest community college network, working to become solid student and community growth engines.
+We’re leading America’s largest community college network, working to become a solid student and community growth engine.
 Read the latest report and learn more about the Achieving the Dream initiative at Elgin Community College.

 Alliance for College and Career Student Success

 The Center for Global Engagement at ECC

 We warmly welcome students from more than 25 countries.
 Studying abroad increases global awareness and cultural competency and boosts your resume in a competitive global marketplace.
-We offer study abroad and faculty exchange programs and participate in international education in professional associations, the community, and national and international levels.
+We offer study abroad and faculty exchange programs and participate in international education in professional associations, the community, and at national and international levels.
 Learn more about International Education Programs

 Illinois Community College Diversity Commission

 ECC is an institutional member of ICCDC.
 The mission of the Illinois Community College Diversity Commission is to advocate for Illinois community college diversity, equity, and inclusion practitioners in their effort to create strategic objectives to advance their campus diversity effort and address issues that impact community college stakeholders from diverse populations.

 Hispanic Association of Colleges and Universities